lylewinton/VUANDS100/static_files/_READ_ME.txt

 The Excel files (XLSX) were modified by mapping the spreadsheets columns to the XML Schema Source "VU_Org_Template.xsd".

-The linking key for each entry is the ID.
+First column is the "ID" in XML and used to match what comes from the WordPress form.
+The "Key" value is used as a suffix for the ANDS key.

-Changing the ID will effect the ANDS registry URL for the organisations, so avoid.
+Changing the Key will effect the ANDS registry URL for the organisations.

 Changing the display name is fine.